boroda74/TagTools/Docs/ADDITIONALTAGGINGREPORTING.md

 $LR(\<URL\>,function\_id)

-To use this function open library reports window, create one or several presets, each with one or more aggregated functions and assign a function id (any string containing a-z chars, numbers and symbols . : - \_ ) to functions.
-Probably you will want to write all aggregate function results to \<Null\> tag in this case (i.e. do not write them to any tags at all if you use these functions only for virtual tags).
+To use this function open library reports window, create one or more presets, each with one or more aggregated functions and assign a function id (any string containing a-z chars, numbers and symbols . : - \_ ) to the functions. $LR functions are calculated dynamically.
+You can write all aggregate function results to \<Null\> pseudo-tag in this case (i.e. do not write them to any tags at all if you use these functions only for virtual tags).
+All $LR virtual tag functions are calculated, updated and displayed dynamically.
+Also, you can assign a LR function at the same time a ***function\_id*** and chose to *store function results in (custom) tag*.
+In this case, LR will use a stored tag as a persistent function result cache.
+If you change some tags or add new tracks to the library, this cache will *dynamically update*.
+But it’s **required** to fill this cache *initially* for all tracks existing in the library/current tags.
+You can’t proceed with saving LR presets without executing all concerned presets.&nbsp;

 "Library Reports" virtual tag functions allow to gather and display in the main panel some library statistics for currently displayed tracks.

-&nbsp;

-*Note:*

-* All $LR virtual tag functions are calculated, updated and displayed dynamically.

-&nbsp;

 *LR virtual tag functions may be even more useful if they are used in the grouping header of "Albums and Tracks" view.*